 - The support of a teacher or responsible adult, who can supervise in case of emergency

-- A designated club lead who is a young person (aged 21 or below), ‘Chief Stemillions Officer’
+- A designated club lead who is a young person (aged 13 or above), this is the clubs ‘Chief Stemillions Officer.

 To sign up for a Stemillions club, your Chief Stemillions Officer needs to have an account on the Stemette Society.
 Sign up at bit.ly/stemettesociety, this form will need to be done by the proposed Chief Stemillions Officer.